 My Thoughts: Caraval was one of my favorite reads in 2017, so I’m eager to dive back into its story world and characters.
-I hope this sequel is just as fun and intriguing as its predecessor.

 Synopsis: This year’s Caraval has concluded.
 Tella is alive—and safe, to her older sister’s relief.
 But Tella has secrets she has been keeping from Scarlett.
 Secrets like what Tella promised in exchange for the sisters’ invitations to Caraval in the first place.
 Secrets about the person to whom these promises were made.
 And secrets about Julian, the Caraval player who won Scarlett’s heart.
 Afraid of revealing the truth to the person who loves her most, Tella runs away to Valenda, the capital of the Empire, to find the mysterious correspondent whom Tella owes.
 But in the nights leading up to Elantine’s Day, a cross between a masquerade ball, a jubilee, and Caraval, no one is to be trusted.

 My Thoughts: Flame in the Mist was yet another favorite read from 2017, so I’m happy to see there will be a second novel.